anthonykasza/hdc_experiments/README.md

   - sparse vectors are more easily compressed, making them more memory efficient
 - how to encode a vector into a vector symbol? multiply it by a constant random matrix (a projection/hat matrix)
 - one of the big issues with HDC/VSA is that there is no standard method of encoding the application-specific data into vectors
-  - should i bind with multiplication or permuation?
-    - that depends on your use-case
+  - should i bind with multiplication or permuation? that depends on your use-case.
   - "the HV representations must be designed to capture the information that is important for solving the problem and presenting it in a form that can be exploited by the HDC/VSA"
   - 2d images need special encoding steps to ensure nearby pixels are "related" to each other
     - turning a 2d image into a 1d vector simply by concatination is naive